 Who Is Hugh Grant?

-Hugh Grant was born on September 9, 1960 in London, England.
-The hit 1994 comedy, Four Weddings and a Funeral earned Grant a Golden Globe Award and made him an international heartthrob.
-In 1995 Grant was arrested with a Hollywood prostitute but his career weathered the scandal, and he starred in subsequent hits, including Bridget Jones's Diary.
-In 2011 Grant published an article that helped expose the phone-hacking practices by Rupert Murdoch's News of the World newspaper.
+Hugh Grant was born on September 9, 1960, in London, England.
+The hit 1994 comedy Four Weddings and a Funeral earned him a Golden Globe Award and made him an international heartthrob.
+Grant was arrested with a Hollywood prostitute in 1995, but his career weathered the scandal, and he starred in subsequent hits like Bridget Jones's Diary and Florence Foster Jenkins.
+Grant also published an article in 2011 that helped expose the phone-hacking practices by Rupert Murdoch's News of the World newspaper.

-However, neither Hurley nor Khan became the mothers to his five children.
-Grant dated restaurant hostess Tinglan Hong who gave birth to two of his children: daughter Tabitha (b.
+Grant later dated restaurant hostess Tinglan Hong, who gave birth to two of his children: daughter Tabitha (b.
 2011) and son Felix (b.
-2013), while around the same time began seeing Swedish TV producer Anna Eberstein, who is mother to three of his children: son Mungo (b.
+2013).
+Around the same time he began seeing Swedish TV producer Anna Eberstein, who is mother to three of his children: son Mungo (b.
 2012), a daughter (b.
 2015) and another son (b.
 2018).

-The bit of overlap between Hong and Eberstein's pregnancies has raised eyebrows, but Grant seems quite happy with this new and unexpected chapter in his life.
+The overlap between Hong and Eberstein's pregnancies raised eyebrows, but Grant seemed quite happy with this chapter of his life.

 “What has surprised me most is, I think, how enchanting I am as a father,” he told People during an interview in 2015.
 “I break my own heart, I’m so nice.”